 It remains a possibility that tribal cultural resources may be present within geographic areas affiliated with tribal organizations.
 In compliance with AB 52, a determination of whether project-specific substantial adverse effects on tribal cultural resources would occur, along with identification of appropriate project-specific avoidance, minimization, or mitigation measures.
-Due to the programmatic nature of the environmental analysis, it is not possible to fully determine impacts on tribal cultural resources.
-The project would have a less than significant impact to tribal cultural resources because project-specific tribal cultural resource consultation would occur when specific projects are implemented and because the approved 2023 Housing Element and proposed 2040 General Plan includes policies to comply with the Yocha Dehe Wintun Nation Treatment Protocol (Policy ENV-4.3).
+Due to the programmatic nature of the environmental analysis, it is not possible to fully determine impacts on tribal cultural resources because project-specific tribal cultural resource consultation would occur when specific projects are implemented and because the approved 2023 Housing Element and proposed 2040 General Plan includes policies to comply with the Yocha Dehe Wintun Nation Treatment Protocol (Policy ENV-4.3).